rwxrob/bonzai/README.md

   builtins themselves can obviously be used immediately and has a much smaller chance of changing in the future.

+* **Reserve `--` for BonzaiShell pipe assignment**

+  The only operator of the BonzaiShell (that is not a Bonzai leaf command allowing maximum extensibility) is the "into" (`--`) operator.
+  It is observed by `Seek` (called from `Run`) and is processed in a consistent way.
+All it does is follow the precedent set by `text/template` of buffering standard output of the command immediately before it and adding it as the last argument to the following command.
+That's it.
+Not only is this consistent will well established practices, it's drop dead simple to remember and implement.
+Ultimately, this will result in BonzaiShell scripts that look something like this (where lines with *any* space are line continuations, unless they are `--`, which joins them as a pipe):

+       #!/usr/bin/env z
+       produce output with lines
+       --
+       each line
+         foo the line
+       --
+       prefix someprefix

+  The fact that `--` is observed by most shells as the "end of arguments" mark makes it somewhat intuitive for regular shell users who know that if they have anything that contains such a thing that it would have to be quoted.
+Therefore, ***no Bonzai command must ever require a double-dash argument*** because it will be handled before the command ever sees it signifying this pipe relationship to the next command.

+  Unlike most host shells (which will create their own conflicts with most Bonzai commands) this is the *only* reserved keyword.
+When BonzaiShell is complete, users will be able to start a REPL with `z shell`, or, if the Bonzai tree developer decides to make `shell` the default argument (which will probably become the recommended convention) then users will be able to write BonzaiShell scripts or even use `#!/usr/bin/env z` on Unix systems (despite that probably being discouraged over just writing a simple Bonzai leaf command that does the same and compiling it into your tree).

+  In fact, BonzaiShell scripts could provide for great prototyping before writing all that code in Go.
+Hell, we could even create a BonzaiShell to Bonzai Cmd code generator with very little effort at that point.

 ## Style Guidelines

 * Use "deciduous tree" emoji 🌳 to mark Bonzai stuff